How Much Walking Does a Chihuahua Need? [Exercise Guide]

 Walking a Chihuahua doesn’t require too many items, but you’ll want to be prepared.

-The most important items you need are a leash, harness, ID tag, and some poop bags.
+The most important items you need are:

 If you’d to take the opportunity to do some training on your walks, then a treat bag will come in handy.

 Dress for the weather!
-Chihuahuas are prone to getting cold so it’s important they wear a sweater or even boots if it’s snowy.
-Check out our Chihuahua clothing guide for more options!
+Chihuahuas are prone to getting cold so it’s important they wear a sweater or even boots if it’s snowy or the pavement is too hot.

 If you’re going to be taking your chihuahua for a walk in the dark, you’ll also want to have a flashlight or headlamp.